 €600 bonus for self-employed and freelance workers

-all firms below €2 million and others in severely affected sector can defer tax payments
+all firms below €2 million and others in severely affected sector could defer tax payments

-micro, small, and medium sized firms can delay loans and mortgages payable in installments until 30 September
+micro, small, and medium sized firms could delay loans and mortgages payable in installments until 30 September 2020.

 Other measures (€130 billion):

 €100 billion new loans guarantee fund for SMEs

 €10 billion state guarantees for banks financing big and medium enterprises